boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Adding fields to Value(s)

-Bind column by dragging and dropping the element from the sections to `values.`
+To bind a column, drag and drop the element from the sections to the `values` section.

 ![Add value field](/static/assets/visualizing-data/visualization-widgets/images/column-chart/add-measure.png)

 > **IMPORTANT:**
-* The field added in this section will act as a measure value.
+> * The field added in this section will act as a measure value.
-* It is a mandatory section for the widget visualization and any number of fields can be configured in this section.
+> * This section is mandatory for the widget visualization, and an unlimited number of fields can be configured in it.

 ### Settings menu options

-You can `filter` and `format` the data displayed in the widget from the settings menu options.
-To open the `settings menu,` click the `settings icon.`
+You can `filter` and `format` the data displayed in the widget from the options in the settings menu.
+To open the `settings menu`, click the `settings icon`.

-The following screenshots shows the various settings menu options based on the type of field configured in the type of section.
+The following screenshots show the various options in the settings menu, which are based on the type of field configured in the type section.

 ![Numeric field settings menu](/static/assets/visualizing-data/visualization-widgets/images/column-chart/settings-menu.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The field names that have been configured can be edited by utilizing the `Rename` option which is available in the settings menu.

 ![Renaming field](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rename.png)

 #### Changing the aggregation type

-You can change the aggregation type of the measure section from the settings menu as shown in the following screenshot.
-Refer to [this section](/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.
+You can change the aggregation type of the measure section from the settings menu, as shown in the following screenshot.
+Please refer to [this section](/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.

 ![Changing the aggregation](/static/assets/visualizing-data/visualization-widgets/images/column-chart/settings.png)

 #### Filtering data

-You can use Filters to change the values by selecting the `Filter` option.
-For more details, refer to [Measure filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) and [dimension filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+You can change the values by selecting the Filter option and using `Filters`.
+For more details, refer to the [Measure filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) and [dimension filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Filter option](/static/assets/visualizing-data/visualization-widgets/images/column-chart/filter-option.png)

 #### Measure formatting

 You can format the elements by selecting the `Format` option.
-For more details, refer to [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+For more details, please refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting option](/static/assets/visualizing-data/visualization-widgets/images/column-chart/format-option.png)

 #### Removing the fields

-To remove the added value fields, click the highlighted button.
+To remove the added value fields, click on the highlighted button.

 ![Removing  Fields](/static/assets/visualizing-data/visualization-widgets/images/column-chart/removebutton.png)

 ### Adding fields to Column(s)

-Drag and drop the elements from sections to columns.
+Please drag and drop the elements from the sections into the columns.

 ![Add column field](/static/assets/visualizing-data/visualization-widgets/images/column-chart/adding-columns.png)

 > **IMPORTANT:**
-* The field added in this section will act as a dimension value.
+> * The field added in this section will function as a dimension value.
-* It is an optional section and adding more than one value will enable drill down.
+> * It is an optional section, and adding more than one value will enable drill down.

 #### Settings

-You can change the `Settings.`
+You are able to change the `settings`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-settings.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The field names that have been configured can be edited by using the `Rename` option provided in the settings menu.

 ![Renaming field](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rename.png)

 #### Sorting

-You can Sort the dimension data using the `Sort` option under the Settings menu list.
-To apply sorting for the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).
+You can sort the dimension data using the `Sort` option in the Settings menu.
+To apply sorting to the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Sort Settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/sort-option.png)

 #### Filtering data

-You can apply filter by selecting the `Filter(s)` option in the settings.
+You can apply a filter by selecting the `Filter(s)` option in the settings.
 For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Configuring filter for dimension column](/static/assets/visualizing-data/visualization-widgets/images/column-chart/filter-option-column.png)

-The chart will be rendered like this,
+The chart will be displayed in this manner.

 ![Adding column field](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart.png)